 Once you have the desired portion of meat, you are all set for the marination process.

-It gives a much better result and taste if you marinate the pork overnight.
+You’ll get a much better result and taste if you marinate the pork overnight.
 Apply a generous amount of mustard before you rub the meat with the dry BBQ mixture.

 The mustard will create a layer around the pork where the rub will stick better and coat the entire piece of meat.
 Once you have coated it with the mustard paste, let’s prep some quick BBQ mixture.